arcfernandes04/cosc349-assignment-1/README.md

 </table>

-To access the frontend, visit the IP address or DNS address of the frontend EC2 instance.
+To access the frontend, visit the IP address or DNS address of the allocated Elastic IP/DNS address.

+Note that once the REST API instance has been started up after a termination, you will need to ssh into the EC2 instance to run the pm2 start command again.

 ## Development